Pay My Rent Special

 If you’re keen to hire me for a project, for which you’ll be charged $780 (the cost of my rent), send me an email with a description of what you’d like to have done, and let me know if there’s a deadline for when it needs to be completed.

-This will be on a first-come, first-served basis, and if I already have a project for this month, I can work on your project next month if you get your name and information to me beforehand, and so long as your deadline allows for the wait.
+This will be on a first-come, first-served basis, and if I already have a project for this month, I can work on your project next month if you get your name and information to me beforehand, and as long as your deadline allows for the wait.